Frequently Asked Questions

 Possibly.
 Please consult with your physician before using the device.
 Only your personal physician knows your particular health history and is the only one who can make treatment recommendations for your specific condition.

-The Spine Wizard Back Stretcher can be used as soon as pain appears or even if pain has already been present for a long time.
+The Spine Wizard® Back Stretcher can be used as soon as pain appears or even if pain has already been present for a long time.
 If no pain is present, it can be used to maintain a pain-free back.
 It can be used to help you fall asleep.
 It is good practice to ask your health practitioner if you can use it as often as you would like for as long as you like.
 In worse cases, once every couple of hours should do the trick.
+If you feel your lower leg is going to sleep, limit your time of stretch.

 We recommend about 5 minutes for low levels of back pain.
 10 minutes for moderate pain.
 15 minutes for intense pain.
 Also, refer to the Owner’s Manual for more details.
 It takes time in a relaxed state for gentle stretching at the precise location of discomfort to release muscle tension and restore discs to a more normal shape and cushioning function.
 Be sure to drink plenty of water before or during stretching since having a health condition of dehydration is a significant contributor to back pain.